Introduction

 ssn = 1

-So far all the attacks used SQL keywords like OR and UNION.
-Even though they are simple words in English that could appear in normal data they make the input look suspicious.
+So far, every attack contained SQL keywords such as OR and UNION.
+Even though these are simple words in English that would appear in regular input, they make the input look suspicious.

 But with a little investigation and effort, it’s possible to create a SQL injection that has no keywords or even spaces.